Connect with others who understand.

 Radiation for Metastatic Cancer

 If you need radiation to treat metastatic cancer, your radiation oncologist may plan other radiation treatments to kill cancer cells or treat symptoms.
-The schedule will depend on factors such as the size and location of your tumors, how much pain you are in, and which other treatments you are undergoing now or had in the past.
+The schedule will depend on factors such as:

 Short-Term Side Effects

 Some side effects come on quickly after you start treatment.
-They tend to be mild and more easily treated and disappear once you complete radiation therapy.
-Short-term side effects of radiation therapy to the breast include:
+They tend to be mild, more easily treated, and disappear once you complete radiation therapy.
+Short-term side effects of breast radiation therapy may include:

 • Tiredness or weakness that may not get better with rest